megcrow/megcrow-blog/_posts/2019-03-25-houndstooth-markdown-test.md

 ---
 **Markdown formatting must be defined in the file editor, not the collection editor**

-*Use asterisks or underscores for horizontal rule and make sure there is a blank line before it.*

 ***

 # This is H1 style text